Jeffrey Jupp practises in, employment law, regulatory and professional discipline, and commercial litigation.

 He is experienced at appellate level having appeared in a number of cases in the Employment Appeal Tribunal, Court of Appeal, and Privy Council.

-He is a member of the Disciplinary Panel of the Bar Tribunals and Adjudication Service (formerly the Council of the Inns of Court Disciplinary Panel) and the Chair of the Disciplinary Committee of the Institute of Financial Accountants.
+Jeffrey was formerly a member of the Disciplinary Panel of the Bar Tribunals and Adjudication Service (formerly the Council of the Inns of Court Disciplinary Panel) and the Chair of the Disciplinary Committee of the Institute of Financial Accountants.

 Jeffrey has practiced in this field for over 20 years and is experienced in all aspects of employment and discrimination law.
 He acts for private companies, local authorities, employees and trade unions.
 He is instructed in high value, legally complex and/or sensitive cases.
 Jeffrey has acted in many substantial discrimination cases involving all strands of discrimination.